Homepage

 pos-cli sync dev

-A confirmation message saying that the synchronization has been started should appear, so find another place in the code to test how this works.
-Please find the Hello world title in index.liquid of the demo page and change it to something else, like Hello beautiful world.
+A confirmation message should appear, indicating that the synchronization has started.
+Now, find the Hello world title in the app/views/layouts/application.liquid file, and change it to something like Hello beautiful world.
+Save the file.

-In the command line you should see a confirmation message saying that the edited page was synced.
-Refreshing the page in the browser should confirm that everything worked and the new text content is displayed.
+In the command line, a confirmation message will appear showing that the page was synced.
+Refresh the browser to confirm that the new text is displayed.

 Basic overview of the directory structure

-The pos-cli init command will create all of the required folders used by platformOS.
-The very basic directories you need to be aware of are those used to store files, web pages, and handling data.
+The pos-cli init command will create all of the required folders for platformOS.
+The essential directories you need to know are for storing files, web pages, and handling data.

 Assets

-Every static, publicly available asset is stored in the app/assets folder.
-Images, JavaScript, fonts, CSS files, or any downloadable documents should go here.
-You can organize the files any way you want, but you might want to consider the following structure to separate various asset types:
+Every static publicly available asset is stored in the app/assets folder.
+Images, JavaScript, fonts, CSS files, or downloadable documents should go here.
+You can organize your files any way you like, but we recommend the following structure:

 • app/assets/images for images